Jundyn/Host-a-Dynamic-Ecommerce-Website-on-AWS-with-Terraform/README.md

 For more details, check out the reference diagram and feel free to adapt the provided Terraform scripts to suit your needs.
 ![Alt text](https://github.com/Jundyn/Host-a-Dynamic-Ecommerce-Website-on-AWS-with-Terraform/blob/main/weboutput.png)

 Feel free to explore the repository, experiment with the configurations, and modify as needed to fit your specific requirements.
-For any issues or questions reachout to me on muidyn@gmail.com
+For any issues or questions reach out to me on muidyn@gmail.com

 ---